koordinator-sh/website/docs/user-manuals/capacity-scheduling.md

-# Multi Hierarchy Elastic Quota Management
+# Capacity Scheduling - Elastic Quota Management

-Multi Hierarchy ElasticQuota Management is an ability of koord-scheduler to manage different user's resource usage in a shared-cluster.
+Capacity Scheduling is an ability of koord-scheduler to manage different user's resource usage in a shared-cluster.

 ## Introduction
 When several users or teams share a cluster, fairness of resource allocation is very important. the Koordinator provides